-ORT 1001 - Orthodontics I - 1 Credit Hour ORT 1002- Orthodontics II - 1 Credit Hour
+ORT 1001 - Orthodontics I - 1 Credit Hour ORT 1002 - Orthodontics II - 1 Credit Hour

-This course has several purposes.
+Orthodontic course series is designed with several purposes.
 It introduces the undergraduate dental student to the area of dentistry concerned with the supervision, guidance, and correction of the growing or mature dentofacial structure.
 In this course, the relevant areas of orthodontics will be introduced including: growth and development of the craniofacial structures, diagnostic methods, biology of tooth movement and biomechanics, and clinical diagnosis and treatment planning.
-This will also serve:

-- To enhance the student's judgment in the areas of diagnosis, treatment planning, and treatment objectives; - To provide practice experience in the clinical management of specific orthodontic problems; - To understand post-orthodontic treatment growth and relapse changes and the use of orthodontic retention appliances; and

-• To study the principles and procedures in preventive, interceptive, and corrective orthodontics examined through a case analysis and treatment planning format.
+Students will learn the diagnosis, treatment planning, and treatment objectives to manage specific orthodontic problems; understand post-orthodontic treatment growth and relapse changes and the use of orthodontic retention appliances; and the principles and procedures in preventive, interceptive, and corrective orthodontics examined through a case analysis and treatment planning format.

-PBL 1010- Problem Based Learning I - 5.5 Credit Hours PBL 1011- Problem Based Learning II - 8 Credit Hours PBL 1012- Problem Based Learning III - 8 Credit Hours PBL 1013- Problem Based Learning IV - 8 Credit Hours
+PBL 1010 - Problem Based Learning I - 5.5 Credit Hours PBL 1011 - Problem Based Learning II - 8 Credit Hours PBL 1012 - Problem Based Learning III - 8 Credit Hours

+PBL 1013 - Problem Based Learning IV - 8 Credit Hours